pic pic

 5

-This technique is commonly employed when a function returns multiple values.
-It provides a convenient syntax to unpack outputs into individual variables.
+The technique is commonly employed when a function returns multiple values, providing convenient syntax to unpack outputs into individual variables.